 Planable vs. Hootsuite

-With a firm focus on providing a premier collaborative and approval experience to teams of different sizes, Planable is the best Hootsuite alternative on the market if you’re looking for a time-saving solution that doesn’t break the bank.
+With a firm focus on providing a premier collaborative and approval experience to teams of different sizes, Planable is the best Hootsuite alternative on the market if you’re looking for a time-saving marketing tool that doesn’t break the bank.

 I’ve used several social media tools from Tailwind and Hootsuite, to Buffer.
 I’ve found that Planable is the best solution because of the ability to have comment threads on each post, as well as the ability to keep comment threads and post proposals separate from clients when I’m developing the content in-house with my team.